-11.4.2 Real Estate Sold Under Order of Court - Necessity of Determination of Heirship
+11.4.2 Real Estate Sold Under Order of Court - Necessity of Determination of Heirship to make the buyer's title marketable?

-Problem: In an intestate estate administered under the law in effect prior to do Probate Code with reference to small estates have been used to evidence the transfer of title to real estate?
+Problem: In an intestate estate administered under the law in effect prior to the adoption of the Colorado

+Probate Code, real estate was sold under order of court.
+Was a determination of heirship necessary to small estates have been used to evidence the transfer of title to real estate?